Culham in the news

 It seems that Mr. Knutton moved around a bit as on Saturday 26 October 1918, the Reading Mercury reported that he had been appointed stationmaster at Oxford, having already been at Salisbury and then Rotherwas, Herefordshire, in charge of a large Military depot.

 Image ©Oxfordshire History Centre

 Wednesday 19th May 1915, Oxford Journal Illustrated

-This newspaper carried the story and accompanying photograph of Mr Charlie Lewis who retired after a total of 43 years service as a porter with the Great Western Railway, the last 40 of which were at Culham.
-He and his wife were apparently living in Station House which is across the station forecourt from the ticket office.
+This newspaper carried the story and accompanying photograph of Mr Charles Lewis who retired after a total of 43 years service as a porter with the Great Western Railway, the last 40 of which were at Culham.
+He and his family were apparently living in Station House which is across the station forecourt from the ticket office.
 When they first moved into Station House is not known, but they did seem to live there for many years thereafter.